 8. For frosting, add all ingredients in mixing bowl and whisk till smooth.

 9. Stack the two cakes together with cream cheese in the middle and decorate as you like.
-The frosting is very stable even st room temperature but chill if you feel it gets runny.
-The cake has been stored in the fridge (cling wrap) for 2 days before frosting and remains soft and moist.
+The frosting is very stable even at room temperature but chill if you feel it gets runny.
+The cake body has been stored in the fridge (cling wrap) for 2 days before frosting and remains soft and moist.

 10. Do note that the amount of cream cheese frosting is only just nice for this cake and may not be enough to do a thick frosting or fancy piping.
 As both carrot cake and cream cheese are really flavorful, a thin frosting goes on just nice.
 If you prefer to have more frosting, please increase the amount by 20% or so.